Tree House Salad with simple ingredients topped with a sweet and tangy dressing, in my books you’ve got a winner.

 - Bake walnuts 350 degrees 15 minutes.

 - Assemble salad with remaining ingredients.
 Drizzle with dressing.

 When they stopped by on Sunday to pick up Sassy, we somehow ended up on the subject of lamb and I’m sure glad we did because David shared his easy, yet elegant and delicious method for preparing lamb chops.
 He buys a rack of lamb and then has the butcher slice them into individual chops.
 He slathers them in olive oil, then sprinkles with lemon pepper and grills for 4 – 5 minutes per side.
 As an additional instruction he directed us to leave one chop clean of the lemon pepper and after cooking, serve that one to our little dogs.
 David, Chili and Z were in heaven and most certainly thank you!
 They happily devoured it and felt very spoiled in the process.

-I served this with a grilled romaine salad with Warm Honey Bacon Vinaigrette that I found over at Nibble Me This.
-Thanks Chris, delicious.
-And a bowl of my Aunt Lena’s Bean Salad.
+I served this with a grilled romaine salad with pine nut vinaigrette, and a bowl of my Aunt Lena’s Bean Salad.
 These lamb chops are certainly worthy for an elegant dinner party as well as a casual summer meal.
 As tender as the best beef tenderloin you’ve ever had and delicate with a slight lemon flavor, we LOVED them.